Today's Articles

 From there, Jones went to New York's Greenwich Village in 1957.
 He began working in a record warehouse, which fueled his interest in Black music and brought him into contact with writers such as Nat Hentoff, Martin Williams, and Allen Ginsberg.
 These individuals' influences on Jones's early career affected his Beat-era poetry.
 One year later, he founded Totem Press.
 Jones also spent time in Fidel Castro's Cuba in the early 1960s.

-Jones married Hettie Cohen in 1960, a white-Jewish woman he had been working with while writing for Yugen magazine.
+Jones married Hettie Cohen in 1960, a white-Jewish woman he had worked with while writing for Yugen magazine.
 By 1964, he had achieved fame in the New York literary community.
-He wrote critically acclaimed off-Broadway plays, beginning with "The Dutchman" in 1964, followed by "The Slave" in 1965.
+He wrote critically acclaimed off-Broadway plays, beginning with "The Dutchman" in 1964 and "The Slave" in 1965.
 Jones also recorded and performed with the free jazz group the New York Art Quartet in this era.

 Malcolm X's murder also marks the point in Baraka's career where charges of racism, homophobia, and anti-Semitism were made against him.
 "I don't see anything wrong with hating white people," Baraka told a U.S. News and World Report writer.
 One of Baraka's popular Harlem street performances in 1965 involved a Black valet murdering white victims.
 From 1965 to 1974, Baraka devoted himself to the Black Nationalist cause and the Congress of Afrikan Peoples.